-Author of Bokstav och ande (The Letter and the Spirit), and Kunstneren og bokkunsten (Artist and Book Art).
+Author of Bokstav och ande (The Letter and the Spirit: 1948), and Kunstneren og bokkunsten (Artist and Book Art).

-ATypI 2012 was held at Hong Kong Polytechnic University in Kowloon from 10-14 October 2012.
+ATypI 2012 was held at Hong Kong Polytechnic University and Hotel Icon in Kowloon from 10-14 October 2012.
 The conference was hosted by the School of Design of the Hong Kong Polytechnic University.
 The main organizer was Keith Tam.

 Bruce Type Foundry